techstackmedia/react-front-to-back/README.md

 Replace "techstackmedia" with your GitHub username and "react-front-to-back" with your repository name.

 Now your React app is deployed using GitHub Pages, and it should be accessible via the provided URL.
-Any time you make changes to your app and want to update the deployed version, repeat Step 4 by running `npm run deploy`.
+Any time you make changes to your app and want to update the deployed version, repeat Step 6b.

 ## Installation